Online Graduate Certificate: Tax and Elder Law

 What is a Graduate Certificate?

-A Graduate Certificate is a non-credit/non-degree credential taken to gain specialized knowledge or enhance your skills within a certain field.
-Graduate Certificates are quicker and more affordable than traditional graduate programs.
+A Graduate Certificate is a non-credit, non-degree credential that enables you to gain specialized knowledge and develop specific skills within a targeted field.
+Graduate Certificates are typically more affordable and quicker to complete than traditional graduate programs, making them a practical option for professionals looking to deepen expertise without pursuing a full degree.

 Do I need to complete all four courses in a single semester to earn the Graduate Certificate?